SaxonRah/DevPunk/ReadMe.txt

 You can view the latest demo here [http://goo.gl/Ed1oe]

 Press a number key to change the worlds, when changing transitions will activate.
-   1*  | Demo       - PunkUI Demo
+   1*  | PunkUI Demo
-   2*  | BlankWorld - BlankWorld Skin Changes dependant on Demo Skin selection box 3*  | MainWorld  - PunkUI Demo2 - Slightly Broken still mostly works
+   2*  | BlankPunkUI - BlankWorld Skin Changes dependant on Demo Skin selection box 3*  | MainWorld  - PunkUI Demo2 - Slightly Broken still mostly works
-   4*  | GameWorld  - arrowKeys - Collect Coins & WIN!
+   4*  | Ogmo Demo  - arrowKeys - Collect Coins & WIN!
-   5*  | BloomWorld - Bloom Demo - Has Outlined Text
+   5*  | Bloom Demo - Has Outlined Text - enter toggles text bloom
-   6*  | BlurWorld  - Blur Demo - Has Outlined Text
+   6*  | Blur Demo - Has Outlined Text
-   7*  | BloomNBlur - Bloom N Blur Demo - Has Outlined Text
-   8*  | WorldOne   - Transition Test WorldOne - arrowKeys, space, z - Move, Jump, Press Z
-   9*  | Tinting    - Tint Sprites - Click on the Slider Bar
+   7*  | Bloom N Blur Demo - Has Outlined Text - enter toggles text bloom 8*  | Transition - arrowKeys, space, z - Move, Jump, Press Z 9*  | Tinting - Tint Sprites - Click on the Slider Bar
-   Q*  | Lighting   - Reveal randomly generated terrain with lights
+   Q*  | Lighting - click to reveal randomly generated blocks - Space changes color intensity
    - Every World BUT Tinting has the ablity to click and emit particles from mouse click with gravity

 The goal of DevPunk is to use it as a prototyping tool to test new functionality for systems in other languages.